lunfardo314/proxima/docs/proxi.md

 `faucet.output_amount` contains the amount that is returned upon a request.

-`faucet.port` specifies the port on which the server will listen for requests.
+`faucet.port` specifies the port on which the faucet server will listen for requests.

 `faucet.account` specifies the account from which the server will redraw the funds.